 Also worth noting is that the fact that something has been influential does not mean that that influence was good, or that the trend-setter was any good.
 Later filmmakers went leagues beyond Godard, actually demanding their innovations serve the film’s narrative rather than merely creating a bit of self-indulgence over which a haphazard story is draped.

 Breathless spends far too much time showing off its many influences – thereby also its derivativeness.
 Clueless critics missed that obvious fact, lauding the film’s supposed innovations, e.g., the many improvised moments.
 But with no good execution, no real depth, and no character development, what was intended as satire becomes instead an awkward and obvious imitation, one that is not witty enough to be considered a comedy, resembling instead something like film noir lite.
 (Cassavetes’ improvisations, for their part, never came across as “improvisations,” but as “reality.”)

 In short, for all the claims to the contrary, Breathless reveals not a unique innovator, but an old Romantic masking as a hipster, while wildly cobbling together a Frankensteinian mess.
 In America we call that person a poseur.
 In France they apparently call them geniuses … just like, um, Jerry Lewis.

 © Dan Schneider

 À BOUT DE SOUFFLE / BREATHLESS (1960).
-Dir.: Jean-Luc Godard.
+Director: Jean-Luc Godard.
 Cast: Jean-Paul Belmondo, Jean Seberg, Daniel Boulanger, Jean-Pierre Melville.
-Scr.: Jean-Luc Godard; from a story by François Truffaut.
+Screenplay: Jean-Luc Godard; from a story by François Truffaut.